LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 The rally extends to European peers, with Hermès, Kering, and Richemont rising by about 5 to 7%.
 The post-Covid normalization makes the industry sensitive to currencies and tourism.
 The Chinese signal, combined with the United States, indicates a stabilization of the cycle.
 A cyclical but asymmetrical sector, attracted by its leaders.

-The Voice of Finance: Volumes in the Lead, Cost Discipline
+The Voice of Finance: Volumes First, Cost Discipline

-To analysts, Cécile Cabanis describes a trajectory of sequential re-acceleration: the Fashion & Leather Goods activity moves from –9% in Q2 to –2% in Q3, signaling less constrained demand, improved in-store traffic, and a better-spaced innovation calendar.
-Perfumes & Cosmetics and Selective Distribution confirm their role as buffers.
-Furthermore, Sephora acts as the driving force of LVMH’s selective distribution segment.
-The policy of selectivity in openings and discipline on Opex is reaffirmed, as is the priority given to sober pricing and local customers.
+To analysts, Cécile Cabanis describes a path of sequential re-acceleration: Fashion & Leather Goods moved from –9% in Q2 to –2% in Q3, a sign of less constrained demand, improved in-store traffic, and a more evenly spaced innovation calendar.
+Perfumes & Cosmetics and Selective Retailing reinforce their role as shock absorbers.
+Moreover, Sephora acts as the engine of LVMH’s selective retailing segment.
+The policy of selectivity on openings and discipline on Opex is reconfirmed, as is the priority given to very restrained pricing and local customers.

-In mainland China, signals turn green in Q3.
-This is driven by flagship houses and the traffic generated.
-The new flagship of Louis Vuitton in Shanghai, ‘The Louis’, attracts local and tourist clientele.
+In mainland China, signals returned to the green in Q3.
+This is driven by flagship houses and by the traffic they generate.
+Louis Vuitton’s new Shanghai flagship, ‘The Louis’, attracts local and tourist customers.
 Its sculptural architecture is the reason.
-In the United States, the performance of +3% confirms the strength of domestic demand, even though international tourist purchases remain below the peaks of 2023.
-In Europe, the high comparison base and the currency effect weigh; attendance in major capitals remains solid, but less spectacular than at the post-reopening peak.
+In the United States, the +3% performance confirms solid domestic demand, even if international tourist purchases remain below the 2023 peaks.
+In Europe, the high comparison base and the currency effect weigh; footfall in major capitals remains solid, but less spectacular than at the post-reopening peak.

 LVMH (group profile): https://fr.wikipedia.org/wiki/LVMH